-In 2014, Dr. Frumhoff will be a Cox Visiting Professor in the School of Earth Sciences at Stanford University.
-Previously, he has taught at the Fletcher School of Law and Diplomacy at Tufts University, Harvard University, and the University of Maryland.
+In 2014, Dr. Frumhoff served as a Cox Visiting Professor in the School of Earth Sciences at Stanford University.
+Previously, he has taught at Tufts University, Harvard University, and the University of Maryland.
 He also served as an AAAS Science and Diplomacy Fellow at the U.S. Agency for International Development, where he designed and led conservation and rural development programs in Latin America and East Africa.
-He holds a Ph.D. in ecology and an M.A. in zoology from the University of California–Davis and a B.A. in psychology from the University of California–San Diego.
+He holds a Ph.D. in ecology and an M.A. in zoology from the University of California, Davis, and a B.A. in psychology from the University of California, San Diego.

 Dr. Frumhoff has been quoted widely, including by The Boston Globe, Christian Science Monitor, The Guardian, National Journal, Newsweek, The New York Times, and The Washington Post, and has appeared on National Public Radio.